 In Part 1 of The Card Up Your Sleeve, I wrote about the inevitability of sprint finishes in most Category 3, 4, and 5 races.
 Regardless of your natural ability, field sprinting is a mandatory skill to acquire if you plan on moving up through the categories.
 I mentioned two scenarios: when to wait for the sprint if field sprinting is your talent, and how to approach a field sprint if it's not.
 Here in Part 2, I'll discuss the latter in detail, and outline some approaches useful for a rider in any category.

-If your skills are time trialing or climbing, or you have a decent sprint but your brain's not wired for the high-speed human pinball that is the essence of field sprinting, you're not alone.
+If your skills are time trialing or climbing, or you have a decent sprint but your brain's not wired for the high-speed human pinball that is field sprinting, you're not alone.
 Everyone has parents, for better or for worse.
 They unfortunately had the most to do with how much fast- or slow-twitch muscle fiber you were born with, or what type of chemicals swirl around in your brain and allow you to risk life and limb in the last few laps with joy rather than fear.
 If that's not you, that's ok; field sprinting is a technique as much as it is a talent, and there are a number of successful approaches you can employ if you're a decided non-sprinter.

 Attacking before the sprint

 This one's a bit obvious, but that doesn't mean it's easy.
 The gambit in any non-sprinter's game has to include an ability to identify when to attack at the point after the field sprint becomes inevitable, but before the final lead outs are in full flight.
 Once the mood changes, start hunting.
 Stay close enough to the front to be able to launch a move, but not so far up that you're attacking from the front, where everyone can see and follow, and you don't get separation.
-Consider two things: how far out can you attack from and last, and how well can you time the attack?
+Consider two things: how far out from the finish can you attack and last, and how well can you time the attack?
 Whether it's fast or slow, your attack should come when there's a slight lull in the tempo, giving you a good jumping platform.
 Also, attacking before a corner so you get there first and carry some speed will often catch the field snoozing.
 (Attacking into the corner, or on the inside of another rider through the turn, is absolutely verboten.
 You should get clear because you're strong, not because you're a better risk taker.)
 If the tempo is slow, you might be able to go early, establish a gap, and try to hold it for the last few laps.
 If the tempo is fast, you're going to have to go later in the race, since it may be harder to hold your gap.
 As late as one lap to go is still not too late to make your move.
 Most importantly, if you make a late attack like this, make a 100% commitment to it.
 No turning around, no worrying about who followed your move or not.
 This is a do or die tactic, so play it out to the finish.

 When in doubt, lead it out